crepererum-oss/tatutanatata/README.md

 ## Why
-[Tutanota] simple [does NOT support single-click export of your emails](issue1292).
+[Tutanota] simple does NOT support single-click export of your emails (see [issue1292]).
 This is bad because their data format is proprietary (someone could argue that this even violats the [GDPR]).
 Now even if you are a happy customer of theirs[^me_as_a_customer], you may want to export your email for the following reasons: